Our Films

 (documentary, 6 mins., dir.
 Ali Grant, 2021)

-On the Seventh Day, She Played Soccer
+And On the Seventh Day, She Played Soccer

 On any given weekend in Vancouver, Canada, more than 4000 women compete in the non-professional Metro Women’s Soccer League.
 Sunday after Sunday, women in the “Classics” divisions push their middle-aged bodies to the limit, for neither fame nor fortune.
 Why do they do it?
 This short doc not only answers that – it will make you want to get out there and join them!
 Watch Ali Grant’s graduate film here.